alphagov/government-digital-strategy/README.md

 # PDFs

-The PDFs are generated through PDF Crowd.
+The PDFs are generated through [PDF Crowd](http://pdfcrowd.com/).
 You'll need to register for a free account and get a username and API Key.
 Then edit `config/pdf.config.yml.sample`, adding the details.
 Then rename the file, removing `.sample` from the end.

 Then simply run `./pdf.sh`, passing in the folder name.
 For example: `./pdf.sh built/digital/efficiency`.
 There's no need to do a build first, the PDF script does it for you.

+The PDF JavaScript assets are stored within the [pdf-only](https://github.com/alphagov/government-digital-strategy/tree/master/assets/pdf-only) folder.
+We upload a ZIP to PDF Crowd that contains the JavaScript, some CSS and the HTML we need.
+This lets us have full control over the generated PDF.

 # Uploading